TNT Sports 4: NBA

 On 30 September 2009, ESPN announced that they had secured a multi-year deal to show live National Basketball Association games.
 The channel show up to three live matches a week during the NBA season in standard and high definition, including one game at Sunday primetime.
 It also carries NBA All-Star Games and action from the season playoffs and final.
 ESPN also broadcast studio shows NBA Fastbreak and NBA Action.

 Live pre-season coverage began on ESPN on 6 October 2009 when the Utah Jazz took on the Chicago Bulls as part of NBA Europe Live Tour.
 Coverage continued on 8 October 2009 for Utah Jazz against Euroleague Basketball's Real Madrid Baloncesto.
 The NBA season officially started on 27 October 2009.

 ESPN UK was unable to secure the rights to the 2012–13 NBA season until 5 December 2012 when a deal was made between NBA and ESPN to show 3 games a week, NBA All Star Game, First and Second Round NBA Play-off coverage, Western Conference Finals, and NBA Finals for this season (2012–13).
 Coverage began the following day.
 The channel continues to show this after the acquisition of ESPN by BT Sport until 2017–18 season.
-From 2018–19 season, coverage moved to Sky Sports.
+From 2018 to 2019 season, coverage moved to Sky Sports.

 WNBA

-Same as the men's league games, WNBA games also moved to Sky Sports from 2018–19 season.
+Same as the men's league games, WNBA games also moved to Sky Sports from 2018 to 2019 season.